Recommended children's booklists sorted by age or topic

 We offer a selection of resources and booklists catered to the age and stage of 7 and 8 year olds.
 To explore children’s books centred around popular Year 3 curriculum topics such as Stone Age to Iron Age topic texts, recommended books about Rocks & Soils or stories about Rainforests, or those that align with common interests such as animal stories or children’s space books, browse through the BooksForTopics KS2 topic booklists.

 At this age, children usually establish a fondness for a particular series or author.
-To help parents and teachers discover new story characters that children might adore, our Branching Out booklists featuring a variety of books will come in handy. – including stories for fans of Beast Quest, books similar to David Walliams’ stories and more books like Dog Man.
+To help parents and teachers discover new story characters that children might adore, our Branching Out booklists featuring a variety of books will come in handy.
+These carefully selected lists include stories for fans of Beast Quest, books similar to David Walliams’ stories and more books like Dog Man.

 For children’s books showcasing a broader range of characters, cultures and experiences, our collection of Diverse and Inclusive Books for Lower KS2 is recommended for parents and educators seeking diversity and inclusivity.